Abatement

 A guardian is a person you legally appoint in your [will](/glossary/will) to care for your children if you die before they turn 18, giving them full parental responsibility—the same legal authority you currently have.

-Heritage Assets Relief provides conditional exemption from inheritance tax and capital gains tax for nationally important buildings, land, artworks, and collections, provided they are preserved in the UK and made accessible to the public according to agreed undertakings.
+Heritage [Assets](/glossary/assets) Relief provides conditional exemption from inheritance tax for nationally important buildings, land, artworks, and collections that are preserved and made accessible to the public.

 HMRC (His Majesty's Revenue and Customs) is the UK government department that collects taxes, including [inheritance](/glossary/inheritance) tax, and provides clearance needed for executors to obtain probate.

-A holographic will is a will written entirely by hand by the person making it, but in England and Wales it must still be witnessed by two independent adults to be legally valid—the handwritten format does not exempt it from normal witnessing requirements.
+A holographic will is a [will](/glossary/will) written entirely by hand.
+In England and Wales, it must still be witnessed by two independent adults to be legally valid.

 Form IHT400 is [HMRC](/glossary/hmrc)'s detailed Inheritance Tax return that executors complete to report the full value of an estate and calculate any tax due.